ningpengtao-coder/gitlab-foss/.gitlab/merge_request_templates/Security Release.md

 <!--
 # README first!
-This MR should be created on `dev.gitlab.org`.
+This MR should be created on `gitlab.com` in the `gitlab-org/security` group.

 See [the general developer security release guidelines](https://gitlab.com/gitlab-org/release/docs/blob/master/general/security/developer.md).